 5 out of 10 (7 for the Extended Walk).

-After an initial section along the Medway valley the walk skirts the attractive Wealden village of Hartfield (which you can detour through if you wish) and makes for a country pub in the nearby hamlet of Gallipot Street.
+After an initial stretch along the low hills above the Medway valley the walk skirts the attractive Wealden village of Hartfield (which you can detour through if you wish) and makes for a country pub in the nearby hamlet of Gallipot Street.
 After lunch the walk goes over a low ridge and continues alongside the stream immortalised in AA Milne's famous books – though not crossing it at Pooh Bridge itself – before climbing onto an open ridge leading to the Ashdown Forest Centre.
 A contrasting descent through the wooded Broadstone Warren and a section across a golf course brings you to Forest Row and a choice of places for tea.

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.

-There is no official bus stop in Gallipot Street but the 291 will stop outside the lunch pub on request – especially since the enterprising landlord put up a fake bus stop!
+There is no official stop in Gallipot Street but the 291 bus will stop outside the lunch pub on request – especially since the enterprising landlord put up a fake bus stop!

 You will need to print those directions from the other walk document.

-If you detour into (or through) Hartfield you could stop a little earlier at the large Anchor Inn (01892-770424).
-Alternatively, another detour later in the walk would take you to the Hatch Inn (01342-822363) at Coleman's Hatch; this was the walk's original pub stop but it is a restaurant in all but name and has been known to turn walkers away even when not particularly busy.
+If you detour through Hartfield you could stop half-an-hour earlier at the large Anchor Inn (01892-770424).
+Alternatively, another detour later in the walk would take you to the Hatch Inn (01342-822363) at Colemans Hatch; this was the walk's original pub stop but it is a restaurant in all but name and has been known to turn walkers away even when not particularly busy.